nplan/HomeButtons/docs/setup.md

 > Skip this step if you will power the device by USB-C or 5V DC input.

-You need one 18650 Li-Ion battery cell with **flat top** (**not included**).
-Button top batteries might not fit properly.
+You need one 18650 Li-Ion battery cell not exceeding 65.0mm (**not included**).
+Some button top batteries might not fit properly.
 Please use a high quality cell with greater than 3000 mAh capacity.

 1. Detach the back cover by inserting a flat headed screwdriver in the hole at the bottom and twisting it.
 Then pull the cover off.